pascallanger/DIY-Multiprotocol-TX-Module/docs/Advanced_Manually_Setting_ATmega328_Fuses.md

 1. Launch AVR8 Burn-O-Mat.
 1. You should now have a window which looks like this:
   <img src="images/AVR8BurnOMat-main.png" />
-1. click on **Settings->AVRDUDE** and fill in the details about avrdude location using the installation path written previously:
+1. click on **Settings->AVRDUDE** and fill in the details about avrdude location using the installation path written previously as well as selecting USBASP for the programmer:
   <img src="images/AVR8BurnOMat-settings.png" />
+1.

 ## Fuse settings